anbox-cloud/discourse-docs/ref/application-manifest.md

 ## Hooks

 Hooks allow you to run custom scripts when a certain event is triggered in a container life cycle.
-Please refer to [Hooks](TBD) for more details about the usage of hooks in an application.
+See [Hooks](tbd) for more details about the usage of hooks in an application.

+<a name="bootstrap"></a>
 ## Bootstrap

-An application bootstrap can be fine tuned through the `bootstrap` field.
+An application bootstrap can be fine-tuned through the `bootstrap` field.

 The `bootstrap` attribute includes the following field definitions:

 Name                  | Value type | Description
 ----------------------|------------|-------------------------
 `keep`                |  array     | Contents under the [APP_DIR](TDB) directory to be preserved in the application image after the bootstrap is finished.
-Wildcard pattern is supported, please refer to the [pattern syntax](https://golang.org/pkg/path/filepath/#Match) for more details.
+Wildcard patterns are supported.
+See [pattern syntax](https://golang.org/pkg/path/filepath/#Match) for more details.

-Except for the metadata `manifest` and `hooks` directory (if present), all contents under the `APP_DIR` directory are removed by default after the application bootstrap is finished for the optimum application size.
-If files under the `APP_DIR` directory are required by a certain hook for the regular container runtime, you need to include them in the application image.
-For example:
+To minimise the application size, most contents under the `APP_DIR` directory are removed when the application bootstrap is finished.
+By default, only the metadata content is preserved (the `manifest.yaml` file and the `hooks` directory, if present).
+If a hook requires any other files under the `APP_DIR` directory during the regular container runtime, you must include them in the application image.

 ```yaml
 name: my-application